fusion-energy/neutronics_material_maker/README.md

 The hope is that by having this collection of materials it is easier to reuse materials across projects, use a common source with less room for user error.

+One nice aspect of this material maker is the ability to change the density of a material based on isotope enrichment (e.g. inbuild lithium ceramics), temperature and pressure.

 :point_right: [Documentation](https://neutronics-material-maker.readthedocs.io/en/latest/)

 ## Installation